 In this presentation Paul Melis will show what the initial release of BLOSPRAY can do and how it compares to regular Blender + Cycles.

-• Paul Melis works at SURFsara, the Dutch national supercomputing center, as lead of the visualization group.
-The group supports Dutch scientific researchers and users of the Dutch national high-performance computing infrastructure with visualization of 3D simulation models and abstract data.
+Paul Melis works at SURF, the Dutch national cooperative of higher education and research institutes.
+He's part of the High-Performance Computing & Visualization group.
+The group provides and supports Dutch scientific researchers in using the Dutch national high-performance computing infrastructure.
+He focuses on visualization of 3D simulation models and abstract data.